lpancescu/cloud-instance-starter-kit/README.md

   (VirtualBox 5 allows you to attach to a headless VM).

-* VirtualBox 5 provides a KVM paravirtualization interface by default for Linux guests.
-This will result in the kernel clocksource being set to kvm-clock.
-At least on OS X hosts, this results in a clock a few times slower than it should be, so not even NTP helps in keeping the clock synchronized.
+* VirtualBox 5 provides a KVM paravirtualization interface by default for Linux guests, which causes the guest kernel to set its clocksource to kvm-clock.
+At least on OS X hosts, this results in a clock a few times slower than it should be, so not even NTP helps in keeping the time synchronized.
 As a workaround, either add `clocksource=acpi_pm` to the guest kernel parameters, or force VirtualBox to provide the older paravirtualization interface from its 4.x series (add `v.customize ["modifyvm", :id, "--paravirtprovider", "legacy"]` to the